LunarKnights/ORB-SLAM2-GPU2016-final/README.md

 # orb_slam2
-This is a fork of Yunchih Chen's [CUDA-enabled fork](https://github.com/yunchih/ORB-SLAM2-GPU2016-final) modified to integrate better with ROS, in particular removing the need of custom build steps.
+This is a fork of Yunchih Chen's [CUDA-enhanced fork](https://github.com/yunchih/ORB-SLAM2-GPU2016-final) modified to integrate better with ROS, in particular removing the need of custom build steps.
 You can just clone this in your catkin workspace and it should just compile.
 This fork includes modifications made by [Thien Nguyen](https://github.com/hoangthien94/ORB_SLAM2_CUDA) in his fork of the repository, with a few additional modifications to improve the API.

 ## TODOs